 Early examples of this instrument have been found across the globe from South East Asia to Africa but it has been commonly accepted that the instrument was invented in Asia over 4000 years ago.
-It is however, difficult to pin down exact which South East Asian country it originated in as documents from this time period in the region are not particularly detailed or accurate.
+It is, however, difficult to pin down exactly which South East Asian country it originated in as documents from this time period in the region are not particularly detailed or accurate.

 The Xylophone in South East Asia

-Although xylophones have been present in Asia for centuries, they are not a main instrument or famously from that area.
+Although xylophones have been present in Asia for centuries, they are not the main instrument or famous from that area.

 The Xylophone in Africa

 Xylophones are however often linked to the continent of Africa, with the earliest designs being very similar to that of early Asian designs.
 It is estimated that the instrument reached the continent before the 14th century.

 There have been documents found in Mali mentioning the instruments and missionaries from Portugal in the country of Ethiopia reported fancier versions of the instrument in the 16th century.

 The African instrument known as the amadinda is made of logs much like its Asian counterpart and has a vibrating membrane which makes the sound have a buzzing tone to it.